-Once you’ve qualified, you’ll benefit from a competitive starting salary of at least £22,244, or £27,819 in inner London.
-With lots of opportunities for rapid career progression and pay increases, you could earn up to £65,000 as a great teacher.
+Once you’ve qualified, you’ll benefit from a competitive starting salary of at least £22,467, or £28,098 in inner London.
+You'll also have lots of opportunities for rapid career progression and pay increases.

 Your training will focus on how you can make the subject accessible, whether you’re leading practical experiments in electricity or introducing atomic structures.
 You’ll be introduced to a range of teaching strategies, ensuring confidence in delivering lessons that are exciting and accessible.
 As a result, you’ll finish training with a solid understanding of teaching physics.